waf/waf.github.com/content/native-javascript-promises-and-browser-apis.rst

             // uhoh, something went wrong
         });

 At first blush, this might not seem much better.
-However, notice that when we call getUserPosition, the function returns, and `then` we handle the position.
-In the earlier callback-based code, we were handling the position from `inside` the getUserPosition function.
+However, notice that when we call ``getUserPosition``, the function returns, and `then` we handle the position.
+In the callback-based version, we handled the position from `inside` the ``getUserPosition`` function.

 While this is a significant change, there's not much benefit with just one asynchronous operation.
 The benefits start compounding when we compose multiple asynchronous operations.
 To exercise this, let's add another asynchronous operation: displaying the user's position in an HTML5 Notification.